 While most other CBD tinctures use MCT oil or Olive oil as carrier oils, we have ours in a hemp oil base.
 This gives you all the benefits of the whole cannabis plant with no fillers or additives.

-Starting at only $27.50, this Full Spectrum CBD Oil Drops delivers 10mg of CBD per serving.
+Starting at only $27.50, this Broad Spectrum CBD Oil Drops delivers 10mg of CBD per serving.

 Our natural CBD drops are sourced from organic, locally grown hemp.
 This minimizes the risk of insecticide and heavy metal contamination.